Chiazor-Daniel/ExamWise/README.md

 #### 3. Generate Exam Questions

 - **Endpoint**: `POST /api/generate-questions`
-- **Description**: Generates a new mock exam based on a subject, year, and difficulty.
+- **Description**: Generates a new mock exam based on a subject, year, and difficulty. **This endpoint is optimized for speed and only returns text content.**
 - **Request Body (JSON)**:
   ```json
   {